cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-abort.md

 ## Compatibility

-This command is a Greenplum Database extension present for historical reasons. `ROLLBACK` is the equivalent standard SQL command.
+This command is a Cloudberry Database extension present for historical reasons. `ROLLBACK` is the equivalent standard SQL command.

 ## See Also